HireDale/hiredale.github.io/index.md

 A more detailed look at my previous work experiences and what I bring to the table.

 - [**Why Hire Me**](/why-hire-me)
-  Understand my priorities and goals when creating end‑user documentation.
+  Understand my method when creating end‑user documentation.

 - [**Work History**](/work-history)
-  Read about my work history and specialization in international collaboration.
+  Read about my work history and specialization.

 - [**Work Responsibilities**](/day-to-day)
-  See the day‑to‑day tasks and collaborative practices I perform during a standard workday.
+  See the tasks I perform during a standard workday.